Mexico's Cemex profit up 8% on higher U.S. cement sales

 The cement maker’s gross profit in the United States rose by 20% to reach $231 million and increased in Asia, the Middle East and Africa, where net sales also rose slightly.

-Reporting by Ankit Ajmera in Bengaluru and David Alire Garcia in Mexico City; Editing by Shailesh Kuber and Steve Orlofsky
+Reporting by Ankit Ajmera in Bengaluru and David Alire Garcia in Mexico City; Editing by Shailesh Kuber, Steve Orlofsky and Jonathan Oatis